The Remarkable Hidden Histories of John and Mrs Stevenson

 At the time of his second journey across the Rhinns of Kells, Stevenson’s wife was a ‘dry nurse’ at Craigdarroch and he appears to have been ‘kept hid at Craigdarroch’.
 (Select Biographies, II, 443.)

-The Rhinns of Kells episodes are difficult to date, however, Stevenson also recorded a story about Alexander Ferguson, Lady Castle Stewart’s only surviving son, which helps to establish a chronology for when both he and his wife moved to Craigdarroch.
+The Rhinns of Kells episodes are difficult to date, however, Stevenson also recorded a story about Alexander Ferguson, Lady Craigdarroch’s only surviving son, which helps to establish a chronology for when both he and his wife moved to Craigdarroch.

 Alexander Ferguson was born on 3 November, 1685, and died in 1749.
 He married Annie Laurie, the daughter of Robert Laurie of Maxwellton, who was later immortalised in song.
 Ferguson was also a Whig Member of Parliament for Dumfries Burghs from 1715 to 1722.